-Your tour guide will greet you in the lobby of the historic Prince Arthur Waterfront Hotel, where you will begin with an introduction to the hotel, and Thunder Bay’s haunted streets.
+Your tour guide will greet you in the lobby of the historic Prince Arthur Waterfront Hotel, where you will receive a small drink, introduction to the hotel, before exploring Thunder Bay’s haunted streets.

 Walking the neighbourhood, historic buildings, mysterious stories, and haunting tales will be storied en route.

 Prince Arthur Waterfront Hotel

 This historic hotel celebrates over 100+ years of stories and mysterious happenings...

 Taste 2 small delicious treats from local food establishments in Thunder Bay's Waterfront District

 Connect to some of the ghostly stories behind the buildings, landmarks, and history of Lake Superior.